RaphaelColman/AdventOfCode2021/README.md

     RIGHT -> Just (r, Crumb RIGHT l : bs) zipDown _ (Leaf _, _) = Nothing
 ```
 Given a direction and a zipper, we return a new zipper where we have gone one step in that direction.
-Notice how if we go LEFT then we take the subtree we ignored and put in in the new breadcrumb (the one we are adding to the list).
+Notice how we always take the subtree we ignored and put it in a breadcrumb (so if we went left, we store the subtree on the right).
 The thing that makes this so powerful is that we can use a zipper to retrace our steps.
 So we can zip back up to where we previously were in the tree:
 ```haskell
 zipUp :: Zipper -> Maybe Zipper
 zipUp (tree, bc:rest) =